SonarSource/sonar-java/docs/java-custom-rules-example/README.md

 This example demonstrates how to write **Custom Rules** for SonarJava.

-If you are using SonarQube 8.8 (latest release), use the following command to build it without any dependency to the current project status:
+If you are using SonarQube 8.9 LTS (latest release), use the following command to build it without any dependency to the current project status:

 ```
-mvn clean install -f pom_SQ_8_8.xml
+mvn clean install -f pom_SQ_8_9_LTS
 ```

-If you are using SonarQube 7.9 LTS, use this one:
+If you are using our previous SonarQube 7.9 LTS, use this one:

 ```
 mvn clean install -f pom_SQ_7_9_LTS.xml